List of Prison Break characters: Veronica Donovan

 Now left more or less empty handed, Veronica and Nick nevertheless goes back to the court on Lincoln's execution day for one last time to appeal for Lincoln's case, but this ultimately fails as the judge rules against them.
 Fortunately, someone slips in evidence in the last minute which helps to stall Lincoln's execution.
-Veronica and Nick decide to send someone to do a test on Steadman's body, but the dental records matched Steadman's past records.
+Veronica and Nick decide to send someone to do a test on Steadman's body, but the dental records matched Steadman's records.
 Following this, she decides to find out where the real Steadman is hiding.
-In "J-Cat", Nick, Veronica and L.J. return to New Glarus to visit the dead Quinn, where they obtain his cell phone.
+In "J-Cat", Nick, Veronica and L. J. return to New Glarus to visit the dead Quinn, where they obtain his cell phone.
 Eventually, they found out Terrence Steadman's hideout in Blackfoot, Montana.
 However, at the end of the episode "Tonight", Veronica is betrayed by Nick, who turned out to have made a deal with John Abruzzi to have her "ready and waiting" at the airport on the night of the escape in exchange for his father's freedom.
 Nick is conflicted, however, and ultimately lets her go to the airport as he doesn't want Veronica to be killed.
 Now alone, she travels to Blackfoot, Montana and manages to sneak into Steadman's house and confront him face to face.

 In season 2, following her confrontation with Steadman (Jeff Perry), Veronica is executed in cold blood by secret service agents ordered to ensure that Terrence Steadman is kept hidden.
 Veronica is the first main character to be killed off in the series.